 Motorola's Edge Plus (2023) not only tackles some of our oldest complaints, it sets a new bar for Motorola's flagships.

-Apple’s iPhone 14 ($799 at Best Buy) is another competitor at the same price point but doesn’t top the Edge Plus (2023) in meaningful ways.
-Its two cameras offer less flexibility than Motorola’s updated setup, and Apple’s flagship offers a considerably smaller notched display.
-To Apple’s credit, some might prefer the flat panel to the Edge Plus (2023) with its curves, but the 60Hz refresh rate continues falling further behind the Android competition.
-The iPhone 14 is also the software update king, carrying support for as long as Apple sees fit — usually upwards of six years.
-If you really want a competing iPhone, you want the iPhone 14 Pro ($999.99 at Best Buy), but that’ll cost you extra.
+Apple’s iPhone 15 ($829.99 at Amazon) is another competitor at the same price point but doesn’t top the Edge Plus (2023) in meaningful ways.
+Its two cameras offer less flexibility than Motorola’s updated setup, even if Apple added its 48MP main camera.
+To Apple’s credit, some might prefer the continuation of its flat panel to the Edge Plus (2023) with its curves, but the 60Hz refresh rate continues falling further behind the Android competition.
+The iPhone 15 is also the software update king, carrying support for as long as Apple sees fit — usually upwards of six years.
+If you really want a competing iPhone, you want the iPhone 15 Pro ($999 at Amazon), but that’ll cost you extra.

-One final rival for the Edge Plus (2023) to tackle is Google’s Pixel 7 Pro ($699.99 at Amazon).
+One final rival for the Edge Plus (2023) to tackle is Google’s Pixel 8 Pro ($999 at Amazon).
 In fact, the Edge Plus (2023) is probably closer to the premium Pixel than it is to the vanilla model.
-Both phones share nearly 6.7-inch displays, though the Edge Plus has the faster refresh rate while the Pixel 7 Pro offers a sharper resolution.
-Both phones are equally slippery in my experience, though I’m partial to Motorola’s fingerprint-proof textured finish over Google’s high-gloss design.
-While you get a wide, ultrawide, and telephoto trio on both devices, the Pixel 7 Pro is a clear winner in terms of zoom capability and image-processing power, you’ll just have to live without the in-depth manual controls that Motorola offers.
+Both phones share nearly 6.7-inch displays, though the Edge Plus has the faster refresh rate and curves on all four sides.
+Google’s rounded edges and soft-touch glass back give the Pixel 8 Pro a better feeling in the hand, too.
+While you get a wide, ultrawide, and telephoto trio on both devices, the Pixel 8 Pro is a clear winner in terms of zoom capability and image-processing power, you’ll just have to live without the in-depth manual controls that Motorola offers.

 Motorola Edge Plus (2023) review: FAQs